 - The ESA owner’s residence may be inspected for fleas, ticks, pests, and/or damage to the residential facilities once a semester or as needed.
 The Office of Student Life will schedule the inspection and notify the resident in advance of the scheduled inspection.
 If fleas, ticks, or other pests are detected through inspection, the residence hall will be treated using approved fumigation methods by a University-approved pest control service.
 The ESA owner will be billed for the expense of any necessary pest control treatment.

 - The University may remove or require the removal of the ESA that poses a threat to the health or safety to others on campus, disrupts the educational environment of the University and/or residential community, or if the owner does not comply with the ESA Owner’s rules and responsibilities for Emotional Support Animals.
 It is the responsibility of the ESA Owner to ensure the ESA does not interfere with the quality of life of other residents on campus.
 This includes noise violations (e.g. barking or other disruptive noise).

 - The owner will be financially responsible for expenses incurred above a standard cleaning or for repairs to the residential premises, including losses, liability, claims, and harm to others caused by the ESA.

 - The owner will hold the University blameless in the event the ESA goes missing.
 University staff is not responsible for the retrieval of the ESA in the event the animal escapes or becomes lost.

-- The owner must notify Office of Accessibility Services in writing if the ESA is no longer needed as an ESA, or is no longer in the residential facilities.
-To replace a previously approved ESA, the owner must complete any registration and other related forms to the Office of Accessibility Services.
+- The owner must notify Office of Accessibility Resources and Services in writing if the ESA is no longer needed as an ESA, or is no longer in the residential facilities.
+To replace a previously approved ESA, the owner must complete any registration and other related forms to the Office of Accessibility Resources and Services

 Agreement between the Student and High Point University